TWoolhouse/lboroCW-Trelno/design/report.md

 # Requirements

+Requirements are taken from the client specification letter unless stated otherwise

-## 1. Log in page requirements & login requirements.
+## 1. Log in / Registration requirements.

 1. The system **must** allow logging in using the user's work email.
-2. The user **must** be registered in the system to be able to log in and access the system.
+2. The user **must** be registered in the system to be able to log in and access the system.^[20/10/2022 <https://learn.lboro.ac.uk/mod/forum/discuss.php?d=360825>]

 ## 2. Registration page requirements & registration requirements.